-Food poisoning is sepsis (The presence of harmful microorganisms or associated toxins in the blood and tissues), that is caused by:
+Sepsis, or the presence of harmful microorganisms or associated toxins in the blood and tissues, is the medical term for food poisoning.
+Food poisoning is caused by:

-- consuming foods that are contaminated with pathogenic bacteria, toxins, viruses, prions, or parasites.
+- eating foods that have been tainted with bacteria, toxins, viruses, prions, or parasites that can cause disease.

-- Pesticides added to food can also add to the likelihood of consumption of the viruses.
+- Pesticides that are added to food can also increase the risk of the consumer consuming viruses.

 ❤️❤️❤️❤️❤️ Click And See Reviews